Republican Representative Matt Shea Planned Violent Attacks On ‘Communist’ Leftists, Leaked Chat Messages Show

 Shea, who represents Spokane Valley in the Washington state house, discussed these operations with three other men, two of them well-known far-right figures: Jack Robertson, and Anthony Bosworth.

-Robertson hosts a far-right radio show Radio Free Redoubt, and Bosworth is another local right-wing figure known for having public altercations with his daughter, and bringing guns to a court house.
-The third individual’s identity has been withheld by the Guardian due to concerns about their personal safety.
+Robertson hosts a far-right radio show Radio Free Redoubt, and Bosworth is another local right-wing figure known for having public altercations with his daughter and bringing guns to a courthouse.
+The third individual’s identity has been withheld by The Guardian due to concerns about their personal safety.

 The discussions took place in late 2017, during what the right-wing described an “Antifa revolt.”
 The three men discussed various operations meant to target local leftists, who they described as “communist” and “Antifa.”
 Shea, Bosworth, and Robertson planned surveillance operations, psychological operations, and violent attacks.

 “When we locate antifa members we can confront their parents their workplaces their landlords.
-We can hit them in there safe spaces,” one of Bosworth’s messages reads.
+We can hit them in there [sic] safe spaces,” one of Bosworth’s messages reads.

 The three men discussed operations meant to intimidate and harm members of their community they perceive as political enemies.
 When a female resident’s name came up during the conversation, Jack Robertson proposed an extremely violent attack on her.